roman-milk/roman-milk.github.io/maid-wife.md

  The croupier looked at her meaningfully and thankfully she wasn't completely helpless so asked him.
 "Can I play with a credit card?"
 He shook his head but a pit boss looked her over and glanced at the card.
 Distracted by her thighs and stocking tops he merely glanced at the card.
 Mistaking it for a casino card he gave the go ahead before turning to another table where the crowd was becoming too boisterous.

  The croupier pushed over a stack of high value chips.
 She still thought they were five dollar chips and bet accordingly with the stack building and falling until there was nothing left.
 The pit boss had more time now to take a good look at the card.
 He blanched and knew he was in trouble.
 He called the manager over and whispered in his ear.
 They looked at her and the manager talked into his sleeve.
 Within a minute a smartly suited man stood beside Melody.
-Report_Story #2